obriencj/python-promises/README.md

 However, proxy promises are still their own type.
 As such, any code that is written which does a type check will potentially misbehave.

-An example of this is the builtin `set` type.
-Below we show that the proxy while the proxy will happily pass the richcompare call along to the underlying set and affirm that A and X are equal, X will first check that the arguments to its richcompare call are another set instance.
-Since A is not (A is an instance of ProxyPromise), X's richcompare immediately returns False.
+An example of this is the builtin [set] type.
+Below we show that the proxy while the proxy will happily pass the [richcompare] call along to the underlying set and affirm that A and X are equal, X will first [check][set_richcompare] that the arguments to its richcompare call are another set instance.
+Since A is not a set (A is an instance of ProxyPromise), X's richcompare immediately returns False.

 ```
 >>> from promises import proxy, deliver